Skip to Content

 But turning downtown highways into boulevards and re-routing poorly sited railroad tracks isn't just about righting historic wrongs; it's also about charting a better future for everyone.

-The Rochester, for instance, succeeded in creating more than 500 housing units after converting a segment of the Inner Loop highway into a boulevard, helping to address a housing affordability crisis which communities across America are scrambling to address.
+Rochester, for instance, succeeded in creating more than 500 housing units after converting a segment of the Inner Loop highway into a boulevard, helping to address a housing affordability crisis which communities across America are scrambling to address.
 The removal of San Francisco's Embarcadero Freeway, meanwhile, sparked a 23-percent increase in jobs as a dense, mixed-use neighborhood sprouted in its wake.

-Of course, rural communities were badly damaged by bad federal infrastructure decisions, too — and still face higher rates of traffic violence,travel burden in order to access jobs and basic services, and other harms as a result.
+Of course, rural communities were badly damaged by bad federal infrastructure decisions, too — and still face higher rates of traffic violence, travel burden in order to access jobs and basic services, and other harms as a result.

 That's why the REPAIR Infrastructure Act explicitly calls on US DOT "to grade applications based on how well they would support development along rural main streets — which is key, as nearly 20 percent of awards went to rural communities in the FY 2023 round of awards," Smart Growth America's Corrigan Salerno recently wrote.

-Some of those awards went to Blunt Rochester's constituents, who won over $2.3 million from the two programs in 2023 alone — including a $100,000 grant to the town of Georgetown (pop.
+Some of those awards went to Blunt Rochester's own constituents, who won over $2.3 million from the two programs in 2023 alone — including a $100,000 grant to the town of Georgetown (pop.
 8,063) to study "pedestrian safety improvements at eight intersections that cross a rail line owned by Norfolk Southern Railroad Company."

-Delaware grantees were among the lucky few whose 2023 awards were spared under the "One Big Beautiful Bill" — but other communities weren't so lucky.
+Delaware grantees were among the lucky few whose 2023 awards were spared under the "One Big Beautiful Bill" — but other communities weren't so fortunate.
 GOP leaders in Congress stripped an estimated $2.4 billion from the Neighborhood Access and Equity Grants program under that legislation, including many in communities led by members of their own party.

 "The places that lost that funding were not just blue districts, or even blue states," said a transportation policy aide for Blunt Rochester's office.
 "Red states lost grants, too, and those communities are hurting for those opportunities and for that funding.
 This bill is a strong attempt to bring in folks who have been left out of the conversation.
 No community should have to deal with these barriers, from our rural main streets to our urban cores."